ravachol/kew/website/site_src/index.md

  - Auto-Resume.
  - Available on Linux, FreeBSD, Android, macOS, Windows and others.

-[^1]: kew can display your listening status in Discord, but this is now opt-in by popular request.
+[^1]: kew can display your listening status in Discord, but this is now opt-in by popular demand.